Nordica 20: Design

 The boat has a draft of 3.25 ft with the standard keel.

 The boat is fitted with an inboard BMW or Renault 7 hp diesel engine or an outboard motor for docking and manoeuvring.
 The fuel tank holds 7 u.s.gal.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 Cabin headroom is 60 in.

 The design has a PHRF racing average handicap of 276 and a hull speed of 5.4 kn.

 Operational history

-The boat is supported by an active class club, Nordica Boats.

 In a 2010 review Steve Henkel wrote, "... best features: The springy sheer and rounded stern on both the Nordica and Halman give them a salty look.
 Worst features: [They] have relatively small cockpits; more than two occupants would constitute a crowd.
 Perhaps that is just as well, since buoyancy aft is limited by the pinched stern; more than two occupants would push the stern down, upsetting the natural trim of the hull.
 Consequently the extra two berths are pretty much usable only for stowage or in harbor."